Meinl cymbals wiki

 Meinl's Profile series was launched in 1984 and consisted of three sub series: High-Tech, Rock Velver and Volcanic Rock.
 Made from B8 bronze and being the first robotically hammered Meinl cymbal line, Profile represented a new era in Meinl's cymbal production.
 The series was available until the late eighties.

 The Pure Alloy series was added to our catalog in 2017.
 These cymbals sonically bridge the gap between the darker Byzance cymbals and brighter Classics Custom lines.
 They are precision hammered into shape using high tech computers in our German cymbal factory and feature a traditional finish.
 Pure Alloy cymbals have a unique ability to be both reminiscent of older traditional cymbals while being highly relevant in modern day music.

 An offshoot of Pure Alloy, The Pure Alloy Custom series was developed in 2020 and is made using the same computerized hammering as Pure Alloy traditional cymbals.
 Compared to the Pure Alloy series, the custom models are slightly lighter, giving them a warmer body and faster decay, and they feature a dark finish that we call Smoked Bronze.
 Another unique element of these cymbals is their fully lathed and brilliant finish underside.

 The Raker series was introduced in 1985 and was machine hammered from B8 bronze in Germany.
 It was made particularly for the needs of heavy drummers.
 Drummers like R.E.M.'s Bill Berry or Accept's Stefan Kaufmann were using Raker cymbals exclusively.
-The Raker series was discontinued in the mid-nineties, but they still have many fans today within the drum scene.
+The Raker series was discontinued in 2005, but they still have many fans today within the drum scene.